korningf/git-pass/README.md

 We need to distinguish between Identity Secrets and derived Access Secrets,

-to distinguish Initial Trust authentication, from subsequent authorisations.
+to isolate the Initial Trust authentication from subsequent authorisations.

 .